Neko-Box-Coder/MicroOmni/README.md

 ### ⚙️ Fuzzy Search Settings
 - `OmniFzfCmd`: The `fzf` location.
     - Defaults to `"fzf"`
-- `OmniNewFileMethod`: (Extending from fzfinder) How to open the new file.
+- `OmniNewFileMethod`: How to open the new file.
 Available options are:
     - `smart_newtab`: (Default) Opens the new file in newtab if not opened already
     - `thispane`: Opens in current pane
     - `newtab`: Opens in new tab